-Reporting school violence or threats of violence is important!
+Reporting school violence is important!
 It is not snitching or tattling to report someone who is planning to hurt classmates or school staff.
 You may be saving lives and helping your friend or classmate get the help they need.
-If you hear or see something that is school violence including cyber bullying, fighting, gang activity, sexual misconduct, threats, weapons or observe something that makes you think a violent event is being planned:
+If you hear or see something that makes you think someone's life is in danger,

 It is safe and simple!
-Callers can report school violence concerns to trained, friendly dispatchers at 1-866-748-7047.
-The dispatcher will create a report of your concern and forward the information immediately.
-If you choose not to speak to a dispatcher directly, you may also use the online report form.
-A copy of the report is faxed or e-mailed to law enforcement and the school district official.
+Anyone can report school violence concerns to trained, friendly analysts by one of three ways -- mobile app, online form, or phone call.
+The analyst will create a report of your concern and forward the information immediately.
+A copy of the report is e-mailed to law enforcement and the school district official.
 Local law enforcement and the school district officials will determine how to most appropriately handle the situation.

-Anyone can call Courage2Report.
-Courage2Report accepts calls from students, parents, school personnel, and concerned citizens.
-Calls are always FREE in the United States.
-You never have to give your name because calls are anonymous.
+Anyone can SUBMIT A TIP to Courage2Report.
+Courage2Report accepts TIPS from students, parents, school personnel, and concerned citizens.
+You can submit a tip using the mobile app, online form, or by phone call (calls are always FREE in the United States).
+You never have to give your name because calls are confidential.

 Yes, Courage2Report is a reporting mechanism for the entire state of Missouri.
-Courage2Report will take calls concerning any public or private schools in Missouri, pre-kindergarten - 12th grade.
+Courage2Report accepts tips concerning any public or private schools in Missouri, pre-kindergarten - 12th grade.
 We take reports occurring on school property, at a school event, on the school bus, at the bus stop, and on the way to and from school.

-No, callers never have to leave their name and can always remain anonymous.
+No, reporters never have to leave their name and can always remain confidential.

 Courage2Report is staffed 24 hours a day, 7 days a week.
-When you call, professional and friendly analysts answer calls and gather information to send reports.
+When you SUBMIT A TIP, professional and friendly analysts PROCESS TIPS and gather information to send reports.
 If the incident of school violence requires immediate attention, call 911.

-A Courage2Report analyst will ask you to give the name or describe the person who is intending or committing harm.
+Courage2Report will ask you to give the name or describe the person.
 If you can give names, grades, and the location of the people involved, including any victims, targets, or witnesses, this is very helpful.
 Analysts will also need the name of the school and the city where the incident has occurred or is occurring.
 No one will require you to give your name.

 Analysts ask questions about the incident of school violence: